Favourited 1288 times

 3. work gloves, if you wear work gloves when helping outside.

-4. your own lap top computer, especially if you plan to help with office work.
+4. your own lap top computer, especially if you plan to help with office.

-We live in a townhouse in the village and the volunteers have a bedroom our house.
-At present we have only take 1 or 2 volunteers.
+At present we live in a townhouse in the village and the volunteers have a shared bedroom.
+Soon we plan to move into the centre.

-We have meals together and, if you are asked to cook for everyone, we welcome you to try a recipe from your country.
-We ask that you help with washing up and keeping the place clean and tidy.
+We have meals together and, if you are asked to cook, we welcome you to try a recipe from your country.
+You help with washing up and keeping the place tidy.
+At weekends you usually provide for your own meals.

 We know that volunteers want to experience Irish culture and see the country, so we encourage you to travel on your days off to explore Ireland.
 Galway, Derry, Belfast and UNESCO world-heritage site, The Giants' Causeway, Slieve League cliffs - the highest sea cliffs in Europe, all make excellent trips for your free days, either at the weekend or during the week.
 I have plenty of experience with tourism and can help you plan your trips.